 Developing a Mobile Banking Application: Must-Have Features, Stages, and Challenges in 2023

 During the global pandemic, while visits to physical bank offices were limited, mobile banking gained traction.
-This forced financial organizations to devote attention to developing mobile banking applications or improving existing ones.
+This forced financial organizations to devote attention to developing applications or improving existing ones.
 Now, it is only a matter of time until many of these companies move into the digital space, decreasing their physical presence to just an essential minimum.

-The fintech domain, which refers to digital technologies used within banking and finance, is rapidly growing.
+The fintech domain, which refers to digital technologies used within finance, is rapidly growing.
 Cutting-edge approaches like blockchain technology, contactless payments, cloudification, ML & AI transform the way people manage their money, buy things, invest, and budget.
 By 2024, the number of people using online banking solutions globally is forecasted to go beyond 2.5 billion — almost a third of the world population, and the demand has no reason to halt at this point.
-The situation offers huge possibilities to mobile finance applications.
+The situation offers huge possibilities to finance applications.

-Surf has been in custom application development since 2011, having created effective solutions for banks and trading platforms, as well as companies in other industries.
+Surf has been in custom application development since 2011, having created effective solutions for banks and trading platforms, as well as businesses in other industries.
 In the article, we’ll discuss the eventual difficulties in banking app development, review cases of beneficial digital finance products, and explore the essential steps of mobile banking application development.

 What is mobile banking and what advantages it offers for businesses